saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 ### Rotate your session keys

-Run this command on the machine where you are running your Avail validator node (while the node is running with the default HTTP RPC port configured):
+Run this command on the machine where you are running your Avail port configured):

 ```shell